P4C in Practice: Online Workshops for P4C Progress and Focus

 Interested in whole school CPD?

 Our workshops are also available as whole staff CPD and we can lead a staff meeting virtually on these themes.
 We can also build a bespoke programme of online CPD to take your whole school P4C practice further.
-Get in touch to discuss your priorities and options.
+Get in touch to discuss your priorities and options, and get a quote.

 Our programme of P4C workshops